-Mortgage rates are starting the day at their best levels of 2019.
+Mortgage rates for March 14, 2019 are starting the day at their best levels of 2019.
 In fact these are the best levels in over a year as both the Mortgage Backed Securities market and the Treasury bond market start off the day in positive territory.
 For most of 2019 mortgage rates have been within a specific range along with Mortgage Backed Securities.
 This week mortgage rates have dipped slightly below that range after almost breaking the top end of that range a few weeks ago.

 Mortgage Backed Securities and Treasury Snapshot: